thespaceofallpotential/common-x/README.md

 Knowledge, it seems, is like a crop; and must be cultivated.

-Learning, it seems, depends upon situationally/topically appropriate *"knowledge culture"*, from which structural representational forms are cultivated, and grown to maturity.
+Learning, it seems, depends upon situationally/topically appropriate *"knowledge culture"*, from which structural representational forms are cultivated, and grown to maturity; and just like physical crops, *(in reality)*, it is quicker and easier to cultivate and grow crops, than find the same volume abrbitrarily distributed throughout some terrain...

-Wild.
+Wild, right?

-> indeed, *"wild-knowledge"*, grown, within abstract realms...
+> indeed, with the [Cultivated Solver](./src/runners/cultivatedRunner.ts), might we be looking at ***the domestication of "wild-knowledge"***, as cultivated and grown, within abstract realms...

----

-## caveats
+> tbc

 ---

 ...